 FREQUENTLY ASKED QUESTIONS

 Due to the potential conflict of interest, we do not provide interventional psychiatric case management and financial oversight concurrently to a family member or beneficiary.
-If we are asked to provide one, we will help locate a vendor for the other for the client.
-If we provide the interventional case management and then later asked to provide the financial service, we will replace ourselves as the case management provider with an another qualified vendor.
+If we are asked to do so, we will help locate a vendor for the service we opt out from; in most cases, we opt out of the care management but hire quality providers and ensure ongoing quality treatment and care by hiring and paying for care on behalf of a family or trust.
+If we provide the interventional case management, and after stabilizing that life, asked to provide financial case management services, we will secure another qualified case management provider to follow the client.
 In almost all cases, the family or a trust is our client and we are their qualified surrogates managing the life of a loved one or beneficiary.
 Our primary outcomes achieved across all client work is quality of life for that loved one or beneficiary and long term fiscal health for the family or trust managing assets for the long run.
 All parents want to practice constructive separation from a disabled adult child to ready all parties (psychologically and otherwise) for a future when the parents are gone.